 Instrumento ✦ Tradición ✦ Arte

 From its Baroque origins in the alfabeto tablatures of Gaspar Sanz to the revolutionary harmonic language of Paco de Lucía, the Spanish guitar carries a tradition unlike any other.
 It is at once percussive and lyrical, modal and tonal, solo and accompaniment.
 The rasgueado, the picado, the golpe — each technique is a vocabulary.
 This site documents that vocabulary with rigor and love, from the five-course Baroque guitar through the classical innovations of Tárrega to the modern toque flamenco.
+Transcriptions, method books, and historical recordings trace the instrument across five centuries.
+No other instrument is so completely fused with the soul of a single culture.

 Kevin Romero